-As described in [39] (see also [20]), ANOVA is fundamentally a model comparison procedure.
+As described in [Winer et al., 1991] (see also [Henson and Penny, 2003]), ANOVA is fundamentally a model comparison procedure.
 To test for our putative effects we therefore fitted a number of models to the data.
 For each model, all experimental conditions were modelled by convolving the appropriate stimulus functions with the Inf-2 hemodynamic basis set.
 The design matrix of Model 1, a 'null' model, comprised a column of 1s to model the mean response at each voxel.
 Model 2 had a single additional experimental condition, which was the presentation of a face regardless of factor or level.
 Model 3 had two conditions, first or second repetition regardless of familiarity.
 Model 4 had two conditions, familiar or unfamiliar regardless of repetition.
-Model 5 had a design matrix containing all the conditions from models 3 and 4 (ie. both main effects but no interaction).
-Model 6 had a 'full' design matrix comprising four conditions where each level of each factor is entered separately (ie. all effects).
+Model 5 had a design matrix containing all the conditions from models 3 and 4 (i.e. both main effects but no interaction).
+Model 6 had a 'full' design matrix comprising four conditions where each level of each factor is entered separately (i.e. all effects).